Get your free and exclusive +30-page Authentication Analytics Whitepaper

 This means that while creating a fully integrated wallet on iOS requires building a native application and using Apple's specific frameworks—not web technologies like PWAs—there is a clear, albeit tightly controlled, mechanism for third-party apps to act as document providers alongside Apple Wallet.
 This confirms that interaction with the Digital Credentials API in Safari is managed by the OS, which then dispatches requests to Apple Wallet or any other registered and authorized document provider app.

 The Digital Credentials API represents a significant advancement in the digital identity space, offering a more secure, user-centric, and privacy-preserving approach to identity verification and credential presentation.
-With Chrome 141 (Sept 30, 2025) and Safari 26 (Sept 15, 2025) now shipping stable support, the API has moved from experimental to production-ready.
-As the ecosystem continues to evolve, it is crucial for both relying parties and wallet issuers to adapt and embrace the potential of this new technology.
+With Chrome 141 (Sept 30, 2025) and Safari 26 (Sept 15, 2025) shipping stable presentation support, and Firefox 149 now carrying baseline implementation code, the API is on a path toward three-browser coverage.
 We will keep this article up-to-date as the landscape changes.

 Share this article